Teddy95/electron-boilerplate/README.md

 - Live reloading of web contents in all browser windows after filechanges :fire:
 - Watch task for live compiling of Sass/Scss and Jsx files after changes :dizzy:
 - Compiling React Jsx with Babel and Browserify :crystal_ball:
+- Gulp included + Tasks for compiling, packaging & more :wine_glass:
 - Included Electron Packager for packaging application for Mac OS X, Windows and Linux :gift:

 Happy Coding! :heart: :sparkles: